 The world’s largest aquarium in Atlanta.

-The drive from Macon to Savannah on I-16 E takes about 2.5 hours.
-Once there, perhaps you’re wondering what there is to see and do in the coastal city of Savannah.
-Drive your Sixt rent a car through the Savannah Historic District to see all the charming houses and moss-draped trees the city is known for.
+You’re in for a real treat once you make it to Savannah.
+This historic city is full of beautiful buildings and other attractions to take in.
+Drive or walk through the Savannah Historic District to see all the charming houses and moss-draped trees the city is known for.
 After, park near Bull Street for some boutique shopping.
 Enjoy the shady trees and paths in Forsyth Park as an escape from the warm temperatures.
 No matter what your interests, Savannah has the best of Southern architecture and charm.

 Part 3: Back to Atlanta via the Beach